210712-Richard/team1.p2/README.md

 * AWS Keyspaces

 ## Features
-* Users can register for an account
+* Users can register for an account.
-* Users can login to an account
+* Users can login to an account.
+* Users can create vacation.
+* Users can Reserve Flight, Hotel & Car.
+* Users can Reschedule Flight, Hotel & Car reservation.
+* Users can cancel Flight and Hote reservation.
+* Users can Check out from Hotel.
+* Users can choose activities for vacation.
+* Users can view chosen activities and available activities for vacation.
+* Users can Delete their account.
-*
+* Users can Logout.